PureEval/Docs/docs/guide/getting-started.md

 ## What's next?

-By now, you can check the API reference documentation to use PureEval.
+By now, you can read the [API Reference Documentation](/api/) to use PureEval.